Golf betting tips: Preview and tips for the 2023 Travelers Championship

-Travelers Championship betting tips & predictions – the Travelers Championship is played each year in Cromwell, Connecticut.
+The Travelers Championship is played each year in Cromwell, Connecticut.
 The tournament was founded in 1952 as the Insurance City Open and in 1967 it was renamed the Greater Hartford Open.
 In 2007 the Travelers Companies took over the tournament sponsorship.

 The golf course was redesigned to TPC standards by renowned golf course architect Pete Dye.
 It reopened as the TPC of Connecticut in 1984.
 It underwent further remodelling in 1989, this time by Bobby Weed in consultation with Howard Twitty and Roger Maltbie and renamed TPC River Highlands.

 Also, the 17th green was rebuilt to increase the number of pin positions and small changes were made to the putting surfaces on holes 10, 13, 15 and 16.
 Some leveling work was completed on some of the tournament tee boxes.
 Bobby Weed was consulted for the renovation project.

 The three hole stretch between holes 15 and 17 are known as the “Golden Triangle”.
 The 15th is a driveable Par 4, the 16th is a 170+ yard Par 3 over water and the 17th is a 420-yard Par 4 with water in play, all combining to make for great drama and spectator viewing.

 The course is one of the shortest on the schedule and historically the fairways and greens are among the easiest to hit.
 The layout is a Par 70 that stretches to 6,841 yards from the championship tees.